bradcush/stuff/README.md

 `make` or `make stuff`

+stuff binaries are placed in `./usr/local/bin`.
+We can link stuff using itself via `sudo ./usr/local/bin/stuff link ./usr/local/bin/stuff`. `sudo` is necessary here since root is required for changes to `/usr/local/bin`.
+You can then check it's been linked correctly by calling `stuff list`.
+This call only works if the binary is linked, showing in green the linked entry.

 ## Running

-See `./stuff --help` for commands and options
+See `stuff --help` for commands and options

 ### sudo

 Links might need to be created in directories that only the root user has access to for certain systems.
-You might need to run `sudo ./stuff` if you see errors due to "Permission denied".
+You might need to run `sudo stuff` if you see errors due to "Permission denied".

 ### Restrictions